'Standstill': Crash and roadworks causing delays

-A crash on State Highway 29A and “various roadworks” are causing large traffic delays in the city.
+A crash on State Highway 29A and “various roadworks” have caused large traffic delays in the city today.

-A police spokeswoman said police were called to the two-vehicle crash at Maungatapu Bridge, near Truman Lane, around 9.40am.
+Police were called to the two-vehicle crash at Maungatapu Bridge, near Truman Lane, around 9.40am, a spokeswoman said.

-“There are no serious injuries.
-The road is blocked while it is being cleared.
+There were no serious injuries reported and the road was closed for a time.

-“Motorists are advised to take an alternate route and expect delays,” she said.
+Waka Kotahi NZ Transport Agency said SH29A was now open to one lane with traffic management in place.

-A Bay of Plenty Times reporter is currently on SH29A and said “traffic is at a standstill.”
+Earlier, a Bay of Plenty Times reporter was on SH29A and said “traffic is at a standstill.”

 A Tauranga City Council spokesman said the crash was near the bridge.